maifeeulasad/MUAON/README.md

 # MUAON

-MUAON is an OBJECT notation introduced by Maifee Ul Asad, it has some similarities with JSON.
+**MUAON** is an *object notation* introduced by Maifee Ul Asad, it has some similarities with JSON.
 But it takes less space than JSON.
 Although it is easily readable like JSON.

 ## Motivation behind devloping MUAON